gl-inet/docs4.x/docs/faq/i_replaced_my_old_router_with_gl_inet_router_but_no_internet.md

-# I replace my old router with GK-Inet Router but No internet
+# I replace my old router with GL.iNet Router but No internet

 **Problem**: Router cannot get IP address (DHCP or PPPoE) when you put the cable from ISP to the WAN Interface.